Are you licensed?

 What is your return policy?

 We do our best to deliver the freshest, most beautiful products possible!
-If you receive something that is not up to snuff, get in touch — we will do our best to make things right.
+If you receive something that is not up to snuff, get in touch — we will do our best to make things right, whether that's a replacement, substitution, or refund.
 But because of the perishable nature of many of our products, they are not returnable.

 Once I place an order, may I make changes to it?